Skip to content

 These sections help serious prospects evaluate whether your planning model and client profile align with their needs.

-• Credentials and registration details up front
+• Credentials, registrations, and fiduciary signals up front

 • Fee-model clarity and ideal client profile

-• Planning process timeline and expectations
+• Planning process timeline, meeting cadence, and expectations

 Start with clear trust content, then iterate copy and disclosures based on the questions prospects raise most often.

-Phase 01
+01

 Use your profile as a draft baseline, then center messaging around planning outcomes and fiduciary trust.

-Phase 02
+02

 Define ideal client profile, service scope, and fee framing to reduce ambiguity early.

-Phase 03
+03

 Add process and proof sections with compliance-aware language reviewed by your team.

-Phase 04
+04

 Set one primary CTA for qualified introductory conversations and clear intake expectations.

-Phase 05
+05

 Refresh credential, process, and proof details regularly to keep your page accurate and trustworthy.

-Present credentials and positioning immediately.
+Present credentials, positioning, and trust signals immediately.

 Filter and attract the right asset profile and planning needs.